 We want our graduates (undergraduates, graduate, and professional) to know that their relationship with the university does not end at graduation.
 A new chapter begins when you become an alumnus.
 We want to continue to share in your development and growth as an active and engaged alumnus.
 The Donning of the Kente Ceremony is the first step in this relationship.

-Registration has closed for the 2020 Donning of the Kente, but students can sign up on the DOK ceremony wait list.
+Registration has closed for the 2020 Donning of the Kente, but students can sign up on the DOK ceremony wait list to receive a stole in the mail.

 Starting in 2012, The Lemon Project: A Journey of Reconciliation initiated the Donning of the Kente celebration during Commencement Weekend.
 This is a rites of passage ceremony featuring African-centered traditions where graduates— undergraduate, graduate, and professional— come together to celebrate their accomplishments with family and friends in an intimate setting.
 All students are welcome to participate.

-Registration is closed for the 2020 DOK, but you may add your name to the 2020 wait list.
+Registration is closed for the 2020 DOK, but you may add your name to the 2020 wait list to receive a stole in the mail.

 This event is sponsored by The Lemon Project: A Journey of Reconciliation and the Hulon Willis Alumni Association.